Réviance Plastic Surgery and Aesthetic Center

 Revision Eyelid Surgery

-If you have previously had blepharoplasty and are unhappy with your results, Dr. Chan and Dr. Kim can help.
-Our double board-certified facial plastic surgeons are experienced in complex and revision surgery.
-They work with you to correct previous surgical results and achieve the refreshed eyelid appearance you deserve.
+If you have previously had blepharoplasty and are unhappy with your results, Dr. Chan can help.
+He is known for his complex and revision surgery results.
+He works with you to correct previous surgical results and achieve your desired refreshed eyelid appearance.

 Recovery After Blepharoplasty